-Review of Contractor Invoices
+Review of Contractor Invoices A.

-Contractors' invoices are first to be submitted to the Architect of Record for review.
-It is the expectation of Yale University that the Design Professionals will review this application for its accuracy and for its conformance to the signed Owner/Contractor Agreement.
-Thus, the Architect of Record is "administering the Contract" and needs to review the terms of the Agreement between Owner and Constructor, particularly the agreed-upon allowable mark-ups.
-Once approved and signed by the Architect, the Application for Payment is submitted to the Project Manager for processing.
-The Yale University Project Manager will only be doing a spot check of the invoice, in that we are relying on the outside Design Professional to have reviewed the Application.
+Contractors' invoices are first to be submitted to the architect of record for review.
+It is the expectation of Yale University that design professionals will review this application for accuracy and conformance to the signed Owner/Contractor Agreement.
+Thus, the architect of record is "administering the contract" and needs to review the terms of the agreement between owner and contractor, particularly the agreed-upon allowable markups.
+Once approved and signed by the architect, an Application for Payment is submitted to the project manager for processing.
+Yale's project manager will only conduct a spot check of the invoice, in that the University is relying on the outside design professional to have reviewed the application.